 “I’ve got to reverse a little bit and I am not going to have another killer again straight away.
-I am going to take my time, I am only 18 and the world now knows I can fight and I’ve got heart.
+I am going to take my time, the world now knows I can fight and I’ve got heart.

 “I’ve got five years so I wasn’t wrong to take the fight.
 I am blessed that I have got a five-year deal with Frank and I honestly don’t regret taking the fight.
 It has taught me patience.
 I am young and, you know how young people are, it is very hard to be patient.
 Everyone wants it now, now, now.

-A winner of four London titles, two National titles, along with international honours – “I have been around the block, you could say” – the eyes of Aloys were always fixed on the professional ranks and he will be back in action in March, on the soon-to-be-announced Queensberry show at York Hall, where he will set about the job of putting his pro account into credit.
+A winner of four London titles, two National titles, along with international honours – “I have been around the block, you could say” – the eyes of Aloys were always fixed on the professional ranks and he was back in action on March 11 2022, once again at York Hall, where he demolished Tayar Mehmed in the first round.